 The most common people that are in the closet are transgender and gay people who are also usually under the guardianship of their parents or other family members.
 However, other people in the LGBTQ+ community can also be in the closet, including adults especially when it comes to their jobs.

-Risks & problems of dating as a closeted queer person
+Risks & problems of dating in the closet

 Being in the closet is an uncomfortable and stressful experience, but that doesn’t mean that you don’t deserve to hang out with and date other people.
 However, it’s undeniable that it can be difficult to remain in the closet as you navigate the world of relationships.